hello. we’re glad you’re

 We’re here to support you through the crisis and beyond.

-Q – What are the options for our Award-covered employees in responding to the pandemic?
+Q – Are there still flexible working options available for Award-covered employees in response to the pandemic?

-A – The Fair Work Commission (FWC) amended certain Modern Awards to provide greater flexibility to deal with the impacts of COVID-19, for a temporary period.
+A – In early 2020, the Fair Work Commission (FWC) amended certain Modern Awards to provide greater flexibility to deal with the impacts of COVID-19 for a temporary period, but these changes have now ceased to apply (and at the time of posting this answer, no further changes have been determined for implementation).

 Q – What are my general health and safety obligations as an employer?